singular-gpispace/pfd-parallel/README.md

 ```
 # Example how to use pfd-parallel

-We define environment variables with paths of directories, which will used for input and output, and create the respective directories.
+We create directories which will used for input and output:

 ```bash
 mkdir -p $software_ROOT/input